dymoksc/Quaternion/BUILDING.md

 - `-DBUILD_WITH_QT6=<ON|OFF>` - selects the target Qt major version.
 By default it's `ON` (Qt 6 is preferred); set it to `OFF` to build with Qt 5 (which is generally discouraged; Quaternion 0.0.96 is the last release to support it).
-- `-DQuotient_ENABLE_E2EE=<ON|OFF>` - for compiling with/without E2EE support.
-  Normally you don't need to touch this variable; setting it has no effect when you compile with external libQuotient, and it is `ON` by default when building Quaternion with in-tree libQuotient.
-The only reason you would want to turn it off is when you can't provide the dependencies needed for E2EE: libolm and OpenSSL.
-Even if E2EE support is switched on, you still have to explicitly tick the E2EE box whenever you log in to each account; when E2EE support is off there will be no E2EE box at all.

 ### Install
 In the root directory of the project sources: `cmake --build build_dir --target install`.